 The traditional cable franchising regime is currently undergoing significant change as a result of various federal and state actions.
 Some of the new state franchising laws do not allow us to immediately opt into favorable statewide franchising.
-In many cases, state franchising laws, and their varying application to us and new video providers, will result in less franchise imposed requirements for our competitors, who are new entrants, than for us until we are able to opt into the applicable state franchise.
+In many cases, state franchising laws will result in fewer franchise imposed requirements for our competitors, who are new entrants, than for us, until we are able to opt into the applicable state franchise.